lennykioko/lennykioko.github.io/README.md

-# my portfolio page
+# lennykioko.github.io

-My portfolio which is to be hosted on github pages.
+The website source code is in the my-portfolio repo.